Skip to main content

 Learn what an Enrollment is within the context of Automations.

-Written by Dan Squires
+Written by Sarah L.

 Enrollment refers to the process of adding Users or Teams to an Automation in your dashboard.
 Users are enrolled in your Automations either (1) automatically when they meet the conditions defined in the automation or (2) manually, if you create an Automation that uses a Manual trigger.